 3. How did you enter Tolkien's world for the first time, and what impression did it leave in you?

 4. What creates the image of Middle-earth in your mind?
-Is it more influenced by the books or movies, or maybe other artists, and this it change over time or remained the same?
+Is it more influenced by the books or movies, or maybe other artists, and did it change over time or remained the same?

-5. Some of Tolkien's books can be hard to read, being more of history annals than beletry.
+5. Some of Tolkien's books can be hard to read, being more of history annals than fiction.
 Do you enjoy the scholarly side of studying Tolkien's world as well?

 6. Who is your favourite Tolkien character and why?

 I tend to think the most on the suffering of the tragic cases.
 Sméagol, Túrin Turambar, Denethor, even Fëanor or Frodo.